PrismLauncher/PrismLauncher/README.md

 The translation effort for PolyMC is hosted on [Weblate](https://hosted.weblate.org/projects/polymc/polymc/) and information about translating PolyMC is available at https://github.com/PolyMC/Translations

-## Download infomation
+## Download information
-To modify download infomation or change packaging infomation send a pull request or issue to the website [Here](https://github.com/PolyMC/polymc.github.io/blob/master/src/download.md)
+To modify download information or change packaging information send a pull request or issue to the website [Here](https://github.com/PolyMC/polymc.github.io/blob/master/src/download.md)

 ## Forking/Redistributing/Custom builds policy